jbuhacoff/linux-workspace/README.md

     w server2
     wlogin ls # prints content of /srv/workspace

+If the remote directory does not exist, it will be created automatically with `mkdir -p` before the interactive shell or the non-interactive commands are executed.

-If the remote directory does not exist, you will see an error and the current directory will remain the default home directory.
-If you provided a command, it will still run in the default home directory.
+If the remote directory does not exist and you do not have permission to create it, then if you typed just `wlogin` to get an interactive shell you will see the permission denied message and your current directory will be the default home directory, but if you specified commands after `wlogin ...`, to be safe and avoid executing them in an unexpected directory, you will see the permission denied message and the commands will not be  executed at all.
+In addition, the command will exit with a non-zero code.

+For example, attempting to `wlogin <command>` into a non-existent directory without permission to create it:

+    export WORKSPACE_REMOTE_PATH=/unobtainium
+    wlogin pwd
+    mkdir: cannot create directory ‘/unobtainium’: Permission denied

+    echo $?
+    1

 ## Workspace rsync shortcut